 This is just the start of all that you can do with Mailchimp and Zapier.
 Zapier supports thousands of apps, so you automate almost any task at work.
 Start building your Zap now and see what you can create.

-Zapier is the leader in no-code automation—integrating with 5,000+ apps from partners like Google, Salesforce, and Microsoft.
-Build secure, automated systems for your business-critical workflows across your organization's technology stack.
+Zapier is the most connected AI orchestration platform—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
+Use interfaces, data tables, and logic to build secure, automated, AI-powered systems for your business-critical workflows across your organization's technology stack.
 Learn more.